 Common flossing mistakes

-Flossing with too much force can damage your gums and can cause what is known as a gingival cleft, or a fissure in the gum tissue.
+Why it’s wrong: Flossing with too much force can damage your gums and can cause what is known as a gingival cleft, or a fissure in the gum tissue.
 Too much pressure or the use of a sawing motion when flossing can cause excessive friction on the surface of the tooth and can break down the enamel, leaving the tooth open to additional dental decay.
-When trying to get the floss between two tightly placed teeth, do not try and force the floss downward, as this can result in a rapid drop into the gum line.
-Instead, use a back-and-forth motion while applying gentle downward pressure to work the floss between the teeth.

 Flossing after brushing